lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * a confirmation message is REQUIRED.

+<

+ToDo: The authors know of environments where initialization using CMP is not needed, even though CMP us used for managing certificates.

+For example, BRSKI {{RFC8995}} offers zero touch bootstrapping including enrollment of an initial certificate of the operational domain.
+If CMP is further used for managing this and further operational certificate, initialization is not needed.
+In such cases it does not make sense to require implementing initialization.
+SZTP {{RFC8572}} uses only the certificate request message.
+Neither the respective certificate response message nor the certConf message are used.
+In {{RFC9483}} and {{draft-ietf-anima-brski-ae}} using the certConf message is optional.

-<  ToDo: If this scheme is mainly an option, the authors propose removing the normative language.
-If the basic authentication scheme stays normative, at least the requirement for the confirmation message should be reduced from REQUIRED to RECOMMENDED or OPTIONAL, since some profiles of PKIX-CMP regard the confirmation roundtrip as optional, e.g., SZTP {{RFC8572}}.  >
+Therefore, the authors propose removing the normative language here.
+If the working group thinks that the basic authentication scheme should stays normative, at least the requirement for the confirmation message should be reduced from REQUIRED to RECOMMENDED or OPTIONAL.

+>

 Note: An Initial Authentication Key (IAK) can be either a symmetric key or an asymmetric private key with a certificate issued by another PKI trusted